ibm-mas/gitops/instance-applications/113-ibm-aibroker/README.md

-IBM Kmodels
+IBM AIBROKER
 ===============================================================================
-Deploy and configure kmodels storage with configurable version
+Deploy and configure AIBROKER with configurable version